AzureKn1ght/AXS-Restake/README.md

 # ENV Variables
-You will need to create a file called *.env* in the root directory.
-Copy the text in *.env.example* and fill in the variables
+You will need to create a file called *.env* in the root directory, copy the text in *.env.example* and fill in the variables

 # How to Run